aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-xlt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert a WORD file to XLT format may arise due to various reasons.
+It could be for the purpose of creating a spreadsheet from a document, or for the purpose of creating a report from a document.
+Whatever the reason, the conversion of WORD to XLT is a necessary step in the process.

+<h2>How Aspose.Total Helps for Word to XLT Conversion</h2>
-For a Python developer, who is trying to add a WORD to XLT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats.
+It can help to automate the conversion process of WORD to XLT.
+The process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert WORD file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into the desired Microsoft Excel format.

+The Aspose.Words for Python via .NET API is a powerful tool for converting WORD files to HTML.
+It provides a wide range of features such as support for various document formats, support for various image formats, support for various font formats, and support for various text formats.
+It also provides support for various document elements such as tables, lists, and images.

+The Aspose.Cells for Python via .NET API is a powerful tool for converting HTML to Microsoft Excel format.
+It provides a wide range of features such as support for various spreadsheet formats, support for various chart types, support for various formulas, and support for various data types.
+It also provides support for various document elements such as tables, lists, and images.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of WORD to XLT.
+It is a powerful tool that can help developers to quickly and easily convert WORD files to XLT format.

 {{% /blocks/products/pf/feature-page-summary %}}